See advice and guidance about international travel and the visas you need to study at Sussex while the Coronavirus situation is ongoing.

-Authorised absence effectively ‘stops’ the registration clock, and extra time will be added to the max date of registration.
-Fees are not accrued during this time.
+Authorised absence effectively ‘stops’ the registration clock, and extra time will be added to the maximum date of registration.
+Extra time is not added to length of visa and fees are not accrued during this time.

-Requests for authorised absence will be dated from 1 April 2020, and can be requested using the Covid19-related authorised absence form.
-Applications should be supported by a description of the current circumstances, and signed off (by email) by Supervisors and Directors of Doctoral Studies in the normal way.
+Requests for new authorised absence will be dated from the start of the month and can be requested using the Covid19-related authorised absence form.
+Applications must be supported by a full description of the current circumstances which explain how studies are not possible as a direct result of Covid-19.
+Applications are signed off (by email) by Supervisors and Directors of Doctoral Studies in the normal way.

 If you have questions, contact the Research Student Administration Office.